InditexTech/gh-sherpa/README.md

 <!-- omit from toc -->
 ### Jira configuration

+>NOTE: This configuration is only required if you want to use Jira integration.

 | Parameter                      | Description                                   | Default value |
 | ------------------------------ | --------------------------------------------- | ------------- |